Choosing a colour theme for a website is a common problem for businesses.

 Blues, greens and violets, on the other hand, are cooler colours.
 These might be used to present an image of calm and professionalism.

 For example, blue is linked to trust and loyalty and may be used by law firms or legal services providers, while green may symbolise nature and healing and be better suited to businesses in the field of healthcare.
+A great example of this is represented on the Laryngectomy Association of NSW website.

 Understanding the psychology and emotional impact of colour will help you match the right shade to your brand and products.